 The second thing I have learned is the importance of family support.
 Our approach of curing a person must be patient-centered but also encompass the family.
 We must not only deal with the person who is infected.

-I was surprised to learn that in South Africa, health care workers are three times more likely to contract TB than the general population and more thanseven times more likely to contract drug-resistant TB.
+I wanted to talk, in a broader context, about TB in South Africa, which has the three times more likely to contract TB than the general population and more thanseven times more likely to contract drug-resistant TB.
 What more do you think should be done to ensure we are better protecting our health workers?

 As I’ve alluded, our financial situation and substandard infrastructure makes infection control difficult.
 In hospitals, the conditions are pathetic, I don’t know how else to say it.
 The way they’re built, the rooms are like prison cells…they’re no place to live.
 Without windows or ventilation, the issue of infection control is compromised.